rbliu/obs_generic/README.md

 * Straightforward renaming

-* What fields should go in registry (and which are required vs optional): visit, sensor, source, filter,date/time,
+* What fields should go in registry (and which are required vs optional): visit, sensor, source, filter, date/time,

 * Function to add something to registry